Salmon and trout topics

 - Prioritization of Marine Shorelines Report

 Based on analysis of historical and current conditions, the shorelines of southern King County in the Green/Duwamish and Central Puget Sound Watershed (WRIA 9) have been categorized in terms of protection and restoration value.
-Color-coded maps help identify the most important sections to protect and/or restore.
+Maps help identify the most important sections to protect and/or restore.

 WRIA 10 - Salmon Habitat Limiting Factors for the Puyallup River Basin